 After returning to Chicago during the Great Recession, and then finally to Edwardsburg a few years later, I found myself married with two children.
 Writing had never left me--in fact, had held me together at times--but I had new responsibilities.
 My family and I ran a small farm for a few years, and although it was very stressful at times, it was also one of the most joyful and productive periods of my life.
 It may sound cliche', but kids sometimes do change your life for the better.

 What else?
 I'm a Sagittarian with Leo Ascending and an Aries Moon.
+My Mercury is in Sagittarius, My Mars is in Sagittarius.
 Fire, fire, fire.
-For whatever that means.
+Whatever that means.

-So here I sit at forty, ready to let it all hang out.
+So here I sit at forty-one, ready to let it all hang out.
 Figuratively speaking, of course.